-- Hazardous products include some household or commercial cleaning products, lawn and garden care products, motor oil, antifreeze, and paints. - Do not pour any hazardous products down a storm drain because storm drains are usually connected to local waterbodies and the water is not treated.
+- Hazardous products include some household or commercial cleaning products, lawn and garden care products, motor oil, antifreeze, and paints. - hazardous products down a storm drain because storm drains are usually connected to local waterbodies and the water is not treated.